shakes76/PatternAnalysis-2023/recognition/adni_vit_45285545/README.md

 3. Conversion to tensor float type.

-The above transforms are applied to all training and validation images.
-Only the type conversion is applied to testing images.
+The above transforms are only all applied to training images.
+Validation and testing images are only subject to type conversion.

 ## Model Training and Results